 I knew right then this woman was a professional merchandise booster.
 A booster is somebody who comes into a retail business, such as Gemco, with a large purse/bag and will steal a large number of a certain kind of a product.
 In this instance it was cartons of cigarettes...and then they leave the store as quickly as they can.
 From there they can sell the stolen items to others at a cheaper price.

-I met with Rector and told him that this woman got away and he sarcastically asked me why I let her get away?
-You couldn't get into Lucky/Gemco management unless you were highly skillful at being sarcastic-but there were exceptions to that rule.
+I met with Rector, who appeared to be glued to the same wall, next to the office, with his thumbs and fingers still tangled together, and told him that this woman got away and he sarcastically asked me why I let her get away?
+You couldn't get into Lucky/Gemco management unless you were highly skillful at being sarcastic-- but there were exceptions to that rule.
 Rector should have been the one to keep an eye on this woman, as he was the manager-in-charge during the evening.

 The next night, at around the same time at this Gemco store, lo and behold, I see this same woman, again, with a full cart of groceries and cartons of cigarettes piled at the top pushing it around the sales floor.
-I was just amazed to witness how brazen this woman was.
-She had a great set-up in place by taking advantage of the craziness going on at a time when this store was in the process of closing for the day and trying to get the customers all rung up and out the door, thereby, nobody was really watching out for shoplifters or shoppers exhibiting suspicious behaviors, etc.
+I was totally amazed to witness how brazen this woman was.
+She had a great set-up in place to easily steal by taking advantage of the craziness going on at a time when this store was in the process of closing for the day and trying to get all remaining customers rung up and out the door, and thereby, nobody was really watching out for shoplifters or shoppers exhibiting suspicious behaviors, etc.

-The good news was that this time I would not let her get away like she did the previous night and so I decided that I was going to stand around in a Gemco clothing department, which was in front of the grocery checkout lanes, where I could get a good view of the grocery section, without being seen, and watch the movement of this woman shoplifter.
+The good news was that this time I would not let her get away like she did the previous night and so I decided that I was going to stand around in a Gemco clothing department, which was in front of the grocery checkout lanes, where I could get a good view from a distance of the grocery aisles, without being seen, and watch the movement of this woman shoplifter.

 She was totally unaware of the fact that somebody was on to her shoplifting routine nor was she even aware of the fact that somebody had seen her in the store the previous night and came upon her abandoned cart, filled up with groceries and lacking the many cartons of cigarettes she had placed there.